awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 ```
 "command": [ "ffmpeg", "-i", "Ref::inputfile", "-c", "Ref::codec", "-o", "Ref::outputfile" ]
 ```
 In the above example, there are `Ref::inputfile`, `Ref::codec`, and `Ref::outputfile` parameter substitution placeholders in the command\.
-The `parameters` object in the job definition allows you to set default values for these placeholders\.
+You can use the `parameters` object in the job definition to set default values for these placeholders\.
 For example, to set a default for the `Ref::codec` placeholder, you specify the following in the job definition:

 ```
 "parameters" : {"codec" : "mp4"}
 ```
-When this job definition is submitted to run, the `Ref::codec` argument in the container's command is replaced with the default value, `mp4`\.
+When this job definition is submitted to run, the `Ref::codec` argument in the command for the container is replaced with the default value, `mp4`\.

 ## Platform capabilities<a name="job-definition-parameters-platform-capabilities"></a>

 `platformCapabilities`
-The platform capabilities required by the job definition\.
+The platform capabilities that's required by the job definition\.
 If no value is specified, it defaults to `EC2`\.
 Jobs run on Fargate resources specify `FARGATE`\.
 Type: String
 Valid values: `EC2` \| `FARGATE`
 Required: No